Macgregor (ACT)

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, Macgregor (ACT)'s approval levels have been slightly above the yearly average of 12, showing modest growth in recent years.
+Looking at development activity over the past five years, Macgregor (ACT)'s approval levels have been significantly below the yearly average of 12, showing a notable downturn in recent development.

 How does recent development compare to population growth in Macgregor (ACT)?